Putting Nutrition in the Gutter (Literally)

 The last IMS Magazine issue highlighted research on the metabolic mechanisms and treatment of diabetes.
 However, a discussion about Type 2 diabetes is not complete without consideration for lifestyle and diet.
 While physicians often recommend dietary changes as part of the treatment plan for diabetic patients, the central role of nutrition and lifestyle in this disease has not been represented fully in mainstream medicine, medical school teachings, and medical research.1

-Our busy lives, hidden ingredients and obscure labelling of food items, and the powerful marketing of the food industry make it difficult to make healthy dietary choices.
+Our busy lives, hidden ingredients and obscure labeling of food items, and the powerful marketing of the food industry make it difficult to make healthy dietary choices.
 Unsustainable fads and dietary myths, including calorie counting for weight loss2 and the notion that all fat is bad,3 are popular despite being unsubstantiated.
 Can scientific research untangle the complex link between nutrition and diabetes?

 Controversially, it is common for food industries to fund, and therefore introduce the possibility of bias in nutrition research.
 For example, shortly after the correlation between sucrose consumption and coronary heart disease (CHD) was published in the 1950’s, the Sugar Research Foundation (founded by Kellogg’s) sponsored its first CHD project that published data identifying fat and cholesterol as the dietary culprits of CHD while downplaying sucrose consumption as a risk factor.4 What is more, the authors of the CHD project did not disclose the conflict of interest (COI) arising from Kellogg’s funding, a large manufacturer of breakfast cereal.
 Similarly, the National Dairy Council funded research that led to an article that showed that those who consumed a high dairy or high fat meat diet had higher levels of HDLs (the “good” cholesterol) compared to those consuming low-fat diets, such as diets containing mostly high carbohydrate diets,3 hinting that high fat animal-based diets are superior to other diet types.
 However, given this COI, the study design and specific contents of each diet may have been tailored to produce the results they obtained.